GitLeeRepo/JavaScriptNotes/Angular4Notes.md

    ```

   Generates (the "g" option above) a component named user in src/app/components with its starter TypeScript and HTML files.
 It also updates the app.module.ts file adding the new component.
-* Your component initialiations should be placed in the ngOnInit() method within the UserComponent class just generated in the user.component.ts file (recommended over the constructor)
+* Your component initialisations should be placed in the ngOnInit() method within the UserComponent class just generated in the user.component.ts file (recommended over the constructor)
 * Replace the default HTML in src/app-component.html with `<app-user></app-user>`.  app-user comes from the @Component directive selector: 'app-user' in the app/components/user/user.component.ts file.
 Now the browser page shows the default "user works!" text from the user.component.html file.
 * To create a display a property add a name property to the UserComponent class in app/component/user/user.component.ts, ex `name = 'Bill'` and display it through the app/component/user/user.component.html template using double curly brackets, ex `<h1>Hello {{name}}</h1>`